8 Coffee Barista Skills: How to Elevate Your Coffee Game

 They’re people who love coffee and know how important that perfect cup can be to your day.

 They’re not the farmers, distributors, or even the managers of a coffee location.
-They’re experienced, certified individuals that just know how to make coffee work.
+They’re experienced, certified individuals who just know how to make coffee work.

 But they’re also knowledgeable.